-A Leader – in providing help and hope to the working poor of Dallas County, mainly in East and Southeast Dallas and Pleasant Grove.
+A Leader – in providing help and hope to the working poor of Dallas County, mainly in East and Southeast Dallas, Pleasant Grove and Arcadia Park.
 Wilkinson Center offers hope, inspiration and the basic necessities and tools to empower its clients to become self-sufficient and improve their lives.

-Wilkinson Center equips adults through GED, ESL, Family Enhancement programs, career development, computer and financial literacy classes.
-Some of these programs are offered at multiple sites.
+Wilkinson Center equips adults through GED, ESL, career development, computer and financial literacy classes.
+Many of these programs are offered at multiple sites.

 Our Mission – Wilkinson Center transforms the lives of Dallas families by providing pathways to self-sufficiency with dignity and respect.

 COMPASSION – We maintain our clients’ dignity by treating them with respect.
 Our compassionate staff works as partners with our clients.
 Through education and support we build pathways to self-sufficiency, breaking the cycle of poverty and allowing the clients to reclaim their lives.

 COMMUNITY – Our clients’ needs are best met when we work as a community.
 We derive strength from our staff, volunteers, partners and donors who constantly search for ways to collaborate and consolidate efforts to achieve the highest impact.